BellsOfTheCascades/helpers/video-editing.md

 > Done.
 Video created at input-faded.mp4
 ```

-FFmpeg will need to re-encode the file in order to add the fades, so this will take a few moments depending on the length of the video.
+FFmpeg will need to re-encode both video and audio to apply the fades, so this will take some time.
+The output video will automatically be the name of the input video with "-faded" appended.